Liturgical-Calendar/liturgy-components-php/README.md

    * `DateFormat::MEDIUM`: The medium date format for the locale, e.g. "Mar 3, 2023" or "3 mar 2023".
    * `DateFormat::SHORT`: The short date format for the locale, e.g. "3/3/23" or "03/03/23".
    * `DateFormat::DAY_ONLY`: Only the day of the month and the weekday, e.g. "3 Friday" or "3 venerdì".
+* `gradeDisplay(GradeDisplay $gradeDisplay = GradeDisplay::FULL)`: sets how the liturgical grade should be displayed, whether in full or in abbreviated form.
+The `GradeDisplay` enum has two cases: `GradeDisplay::FULL` and `GradeDisplay::ABBREVIATED`.

 #### Non chainable methods